nasiro5528/nasiro5528/README.md

 # About Me

-👋 Hi there!
-I'm [Your Name], a passionate developer with a love for building innovative solutions.
+👋 Hello!
+I'm **Nasir Mohammed**, a passionate developer dedicated to creating innovative solutions that make a difference.
+With a strong foundation in software development and a keen interest in emerging technologies, I thrive in environments that challenge me to think creatively.

 ## 🔧 Technologies & Tools

+As a developer, I am proficient in a variety of technologies, including:

 - **Languages**: JavaScript, Python, TypeScript
 - **Frameworks**: React, Next.js, Node.js